MarkDBlackwell/temperament-math/README.md

 This improves the sound of the
-(major) dominant chords of the commonly-used minor keys: for example, the E-major dominant chord in A-minor, A-major in D-minor, and B-major in E-minor.
+(major) dominant chords of the commonly-used minor keys: for example, the E-major dominant chord (4 sharps) in A-minor (no sharps), A-major (3 sharps) in D-minor (1 flat), and B-major (5 sharps) in E-minor (1 sharp).

 Also unlike Young's,
-the major third CE is perfectly just, here.
+the major third CE is perfectly just.
 He only came fairly close.

 ## Notes on the program